Khosrov Forest State Reserve: Flora

 Mountain steppes, arid sparse forests and oak forests are represented in the middle mountain zone 1400–2200 m above sea level.

 Tertiary relict juniper and oak forests are located in the forest zone, which are rather dense in Khosrov and Khachadzor districts of the reserve.

 There are three species of juniper in the reserve: Juniperus communis, Juniperus polycarpos and Juniperus oblonga.

 Juniper sparse forest occupy not big areas where Juniperus polycarpos dominate.
-Usually juniper is accompanied by Georgian maple (Acer ibericum), iguana hackberry (Celtis glabrata), Fenzl's almond (Amygdalus fenzliana), Rhamnus, Georgian honeysuckle (Lonicera iberica), wayfaring tree (Viburnum lantana), mastic tree (Pistaca mutica), pear (Pyrus), rowan (Sorbus).
+Usually juniper is accompanied by Georgian maple (Acer ibericum), iguana hackberry (Celtis glabrata), Fenzl's almond (Prunus fenzliana), Rhamnus, Georgian honeysuckle (Lonicera iberica), wayfaring tree (Viburnum lantana), mastic tree (Pistaca atlantica), pear (Pyrus), rowan (Sorbus).
 The southern steep sunny and dry slopes are covered by juniper sparse forests.

 Caucasian oak (Quercus macranthera) forests can be found at an altitude of 1600–2300 m above sea level, which are rather dense in Khosrov district of the reserve known as "Trchnaberd".
 Oak forests are accompanied by ash (Fraxinus excelsior, Fraxinus rotundifolia), rowan (Sorbus aucuparia), pear (Pyrus), maple (Acer) and others.
 Bushes are abundant in the forests, represented by different species of wayfaring tree (Viburnum lantana), honeysuckle (Lonicera), rose (Rosa), hawthorn (Crataegus).
 The vegetation in the forests is rich in grass (family Poaceae L.).

 Mountainous steppes are rather heterogenous with different formations named by the name of dominant plant species.
-Thus, in stipa steppe different species of stipa (Stipa pulcherima K. Koch, S. capillata L., S. tirsa Steven and others) are dominant and in fescue steppe – different species of fescue (Festuca L.).
-In grass-forb steppe grasses (Poaceae L.) including species of junegrass (Koeleria Pers), timothy (Phleum L.) and others dominate.
-In forb steppe other than Poaceae species, especially the species of catmint (Nepeta L.), alfalfa (Medicago L.), trifolium (Trifolium L.) and others dominate.
+Thus, in stipa steppe different species of Stipa (S. pulcherrima, S. capillata, S. tirsa) are dominant and in fescue steppe – different species of fescue (Festuca).
+In grass-forb steppe grasses (Poaceae) including species of junegrass (Koeleria), timothy (Phleum) and others dominate.
+In forb steppe other than Poaceae species, especially the species of catmint (Nepeta), alfalfa (Medicago), clover (Trifolium) and others dominate.

-There are many polster plants in the reserve, which usually dominate in tragacanth steppes: milkvetch (Astragalus microcephalus, Astragalus lagurus), sainfoin (Onobrychis cornuta), prangos (Prangos ferulavea) and others.
+There are many polster plants in the reserve, which usually dominate in tragacanth steppes: milkvetch (Astragalus microcephalus, Astragalus lagurus), sainfoin (Onobrychis cornuta), prangos (Prangos ferulacea) and others.

 Meadow vegetation covers the altitudes from 2100–2200 m up to 2600–2800 m.
-In some places (upper streams of the rivers Mankuk and Khosrov) this vegetation is rather high and includes genera of different families with meadow species of family Poaceae such as timothy-grass (Phleum pratense L.), bulbous barley (Hordeum bulbosum L.) and others.
+In some places (upper streams of the rivers Mankuk and Khosrov) this vegetation is rather high and includes genera of different families with meadow species of family Poaceae such as timothy-grass (Phleum pratense), bulbous barley (Hordeum bulbosum) and others.

 Tugai (desert, river valley) vegetation is distributed along the river banks where the following species grow: ash (Fraxinus), aspen (Populus), willow (Salix), Elaeagnus, tamarisk (Tamarix) and others.